detro/mooncell/README.md

 1. Install OpenSSL for Windows 64 bit via the [large dev binaries](http://slproweb.com/products/Win32OpenSSL.html), or in one of the other possible, painful ways
 2. Set varialbe `set OPENSSL_DIR=c:\OpenSSL-Win64` (assuming you installed it in the default path)
 3. `cargo build` should now work

+## Personal notes

+* Both `Processor` and `Server` are services (similar to Guava services): you are suppose to start them, stop them and (optionally) wait for them to terminate.
+  I think there is a good case here for implementing a tiny crate that provides Trait(s) for services _a la_ Guava.
+* I made everything with Threads, but by the end I expect to rewrite everything using proper Rust **async/await**.
+  I just could not surmount the Tokio + Hyper learning curve while also doing the same for the Rust language itself.